zhangjunh/DR-GAN-by-pytorch/README.md

       - Trained models and Loss_log will be saved at "checkpoints" by default.
 Generated pictures will be saved at "result".
       > python train.py
       - You can also use tensorboard to watch the loss graphs in real-time.
+(Install tensorboard before doing it.)
-      > tensorboard --logdir=/home/zhangjunhao/logs
+      > tensorboard --logdir=/home/zhangjunhao/logs (Or the address of dir 'logs' in your folder.）

 3. Generate Image with arbitrary pose
       - Change the "save_path" in base_model.py.